Quasinormal Modes in Noncommutative Schwarzschild black holes: Quasinormal Mode calculation in characteristic integration method

 \section{Quasinormal Mode calculation in characteristic integration method}

-In this section, we solve the Schr\"odinger-like equation \eqref{Schoedingerlikeform} with the effective potential \eqref{eq:Veff} utilizing the characteristic integration method.
+In this Section, we solve the Schr\"odinger-like equation \eqref{Schoedingerlikeform} with the effective potential \eqref{eq:Veff} utilizing the characteristic integration method.
 Therefore, we derive the time evolution of dominant QNM.
-In the following numerical calculation and plots, we choose $G=c=1$ and $M=1$.
+In the following numerical calculation and plots, we choose $G=c=1$, and we choose the black hole mass as the unit of length, i.e., $M=1$.